nixworks/public/news/2008/12/12/index.md

 _Context: Afghanistan, Royal Marine_

 ### [ 2008 Russian financial crisis: Russian Deputy Economics Minister Andrei Klepach claims that Russia may face at least two quarters of economic decline in the future. ](/news/2008/12/12/2008-russian-financial-crisis-russian-deputy-economics-minister-andrei-klepach-claims-that-russia-may-face-at-least-two-quarters-of-econom.md)
-_Context: 2008 Russian financial crisis, Andrei Klepach, the Russian Federation_
+_Context: 2008 Russian financial crisis, Andrei Klepach, Russia_

 ### [ Global financial crisis of 2008: A proposed $14 billion bailout of U.S. automakers fails in the U.S. Senate, raising the specter of an industry collapse that sent Asian markets reeling and sparked fears it could deepen the recession. ](/news/2008/12/12/global-financial-crisis-of-2008-a-proposed-14-billion-bailout-of-u-s-automakers-fails-in-the-u-s-senate-raising-the-specter-of-an-indu.md)
 The Bush administration said it would consider dipping into the $700 billion rescue fund to help automakers.